graniticio/granitic/doc/tutorial/001-fundamentals.md

 <pre>grnc-bind</pre>

-You will notice that a Go source file <code>bindings/bindings.go</code> has been created.
+You will notice that a Go source file `bindings/bindings.go` has been created.
 You will not (and in fact should not) edit this file directly, but feel free to examine it to see what is happening.

-*You will need to re-run <code>grnc-bind</code> whenever you change your component definition file*
+*You will need to re-run `grnc-bind` whenever you change your component definition file*

 ## Building and testing your application

-Every Go application requires an entry point <code>main</code> method.
-For a Go application that was created using the
-<code>grnc-project</code> tool, the <code>main</code> method is in the <code>main.go</code> file at the root of the
+Every Go application requires an entry point `main` method.
+For a Go application that was created using the `grnc-project` tool, the `main` method is in the `main.go` file at the root of the project.
-project.
 For this tutorial, this file will look like:

 ```go